“”

 What Else Are Our Mammograms Trying to Tell Us?

 I’ve spent more time than I care to admit staring at patient portals, waiting for test results to populate.
 Fertility labs.
 Hormone panels.
 Bloodwork that’s supposed to explain why something feels off, or confirm what you already suspect.
-That specific kind of waiting — where you’re functioning, parenting, answering emails, but also mentally preparing for every possible outcome.
-When the word normal finally appears, there’s relief.
-But mostly exhaustion.
-Because being proactive about your health, especially as a woman, is rarely just one test.
-It’s a series of them.
-And they rarely tell the full story.
+It's that specific kind of waiting where you’re still functioning, parenting, answering emails, but also mentally preparing for every possible outcome, all at once.
+When the word normal finally appears, there’s relief, sure, followed quickly by exhaustion — because if everything’s normal, then why does it feel like it took this much effort to get there?

-Which is why a recent study stopped me in my tracks: researchers found that routine mammograms may also reveal early signs of cardiovascular disease.
-Specifically, calcium buildup in the arteries of the breast, something radiologists can see but don’t typically report because it isn’t linked to breast cancer.
+Which is why a recent study stopped me in my tracks.
+Researchers found that routine mammograms may also reveal early signs of cardiovascular disease — specifically, calcium buildup in the arteries of the breast, something radiologists can see but don’t typically report because it isn’t linked to breast cancer.
+(Of course.
+Because women’s bodies are nothing if not efficient multitaskers.)

-Here’s the part that feels both fascinating and frustrating: heart disease is still the number one killer of women, yet women are more likely to be diagnosed later and have worse outcomes.
+Here’s the part that feels both fascinating and infuriating: heart disease is still the number one killer of women, yet women are more likely to be diagnosed later and have worse outcomes.
 Not because we don’t show up for care (we do), but because the tools used to assess risk often underestimate us.
-Our symptoms are messier.
-Our timelines don’t match the studies.
-Our bodies don’t follow the script.
+Our symptoms are messier, our timelines don’t match the studies, and our bodies don’t follow the script.

 More from GIRLHOOD